timescale/docs/promscale/send-data/opentelemetry.md

       exporters: [prometheusremotewrite]
 ```

-Where:
-`<PROMSCALE_HOST>`: hostname of Promscale
+Where: `<PROMSCALE_HOST>`: hostname of Promscale `<gRPC_PORT>`: gRPC port of
-`<gRPC_PORT>`: gRPC port of Promscale.
+Promscale.
 The default port is 9202.
 `<HTTP_PORT>` : HTTP port of Promscale.
 The default port is 9201.

-If you are running the OTLP Collector and the Promscale Connector
+If you are running the OTLP Collector and the Promscale Connector on a
-on a Kubernetes cluster the endpoint parameter is similar to `endpoint:
+Kubernetes cluster the endpoint parameter is similar to `endpoint:
 "promscale-connector.default.svc.cluster.local:<PORT>"`

 ## Send data using OpenTelemetry Instrumentation SDKs
-In OpenTelemetry SDKs you can send OpenTelemetry traces using OTLP to gRPC
+In OpenTelemetry SDKs, you can send OpenTelemetry traces using OTLP to gRPC
 endpoint by configuring the exporter backend.
 Set the  exporter backed using the
 `OTEL_EXPORTER_OTLP_TRACES_ENDPOINT` environment variable on your application.
 Ensure that the SDK you are using on the application supports gRPC.
-If the SDK does not support gRPC then use the OpenTelmetry Collector to convert
+If the SDK
+does not support gRPC then use the OpenTelmetry Collector to convert OTLP http
-OTLP http to gRPC.
-Use the OTLP `http receiver` and OTLP `gRPC exporter`
+to gRPC.
+Use the OTLP `http receiver` and OTLP `gRPC exporter` collector
-collector configuration to convert OTLP http to gRPC.
+configuration to convert OTLP http to gRPC.

-The specifics of the configuration varies for each SDK and library.
+The specifics of the configuration are different for each SDK and library.
 For more
 information, see[OpenTelemetry documentation][otel-docs].

 [otel-docs]: https://opentelemetry.io/docs/instrumentation/